learning-at-home/hivemind/docs/user/quickstart.md

 As you can see, this code is regular pytorch with one notable exception: it wraps your normal pytorch optimizer with a `DecentralizedOptimizer`.
 This optimizer uses `DHT` to find other peers and tries to exchange weights them.
-When you run the code (please do so), you will see the following print:
+When you run the code (please do so), you will see the following output:

 ```shell
 To join the training, use initial_peers = ['/ip4/127.0.0.1/tcp/XXX/p2p/YYY']